GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/README.md

 # Third Party Solutions

-The examples in this folder show how to automate installation of specific third party products on GCP, following typical best practices.
+The blueprints in this folder show how to automate installation of specific third party products on GCP, following typical best practices.

-## Examples
+## Blueprints

 ### OpenShift cluster bootstrap on Shared VPC